 The City was incorporated as Valley Junction in 1893, changed its name to West Des Moines in 1938, and is now the largest suburb of lowa's capital city of Des Moines.
-Centrally located in lowa, the City is currently comprised of approximately 47.5 square miles spanning portions of Polk, Dallas, Warren, and Madison counties.
+This year marked the 125th anniversary of the City and the milestone was commemorated by holding numerous neighborhood events and scaling up the town's 4th of July celebration.

-The City's population continues to grow at a steady pace, totaling 64,560 residents according to the most recently-available (July 1, 2016) United States Census Bureau estimate.
-The City has grown its population 14.0% since the 2010 Census, 36.8% since 2000, and 99.7% since 1990.
+Centrally located in lowa, the City is currently comprised of approximately 48.2 square miles spanning portions of Polk, Dallas, Warren, and Madison counties.
+The City's population continues to grow at a steady pace, totaling 65,608 residents according to the most recently-available United States Census Bureau estimate (July 1, 2017).
+The City has grown its population 15.9% since the 2010 Census, 38.4% since 2000, and 107.0% since 1990.

 Policy-making and legislative authority in the City are vested in a governing council.
-The City Council consists of a mayor and five council members; all are elected on a non-partisan basis.
+The City Council consists of a mayor and five council members, all are elected on a non-partisan basis.
 Three of the council members are elected by ward and two, as well as the mayor, elected at large.
 For continuity purposes, the mayor and council members serve four-year staggered terms with elections held every two years.
 The City Council makes policy decisions for the City through the enactment of ordinances, resolutions and motions.
-The Council is also responsible for adopting operating and capital budgets, appointing committées, hiring a city manager and city attorney, and appointing a city clerk.
+The Council is also responsible for adopting operating and capital budgets, appointing committees, hiring a city manager and city attorney, and appointing a city clerk.

 The City Manager, as the City's chief administrative officer, is responsible for implementing policy decisions of the Council, overseeing day-to-day operations, and hiring department directors.
-Departments of the City include Community & Economic Development, Development Services, Emergency Medical Services, Engineering, Finance, Fire, Human Services, Parks & Recreation, Police, and Public Services.
+Departments of the City include Community & Economic Development, Development Services, Emergency Medical Services, Engineering, Finance, Fire, Human Resources, Human Services, Legal, Parks & Recreation, Police, and Public Services.
 The City also maintains a public library which, through state statute, is governed by a separate Board of Trustees.
 However, the library and its employees are also considered a city department as they are budgeted funds by the City Council and routinely follow the general operating policies and procedures implemented by the City.

-Public elementary and secondary education services for residents are provided by six separate public school districts - Des Moines, Norwalk, Van Meter, Waukee, West Des Moines, and Winterset - in addition to several parochial schools.
+Public elementary and secondary education services for residents of West Des Moines are provided by six separate public school districts - Des Moines, Norwalk, Van Meter, Waukee, West Des Moines, and Winterset - in addition to several parochial schools.
 Public water services are provided primarily by the West Des Moines Water Works with scant areas of the City served by Des Moines Water Works.
 Each of the public school districts or water works entities have the ability to issue separate debt which is not an obligation of the City; therefore the financial statements of these entities have not been included in this report.